 Brief Information about the Park

-Queen Elizabeth is Uganda’s second largest conservation area covering 1978 square kilometers in south western Uganda.
+Queen Elizabeth National Park is Uganda’s second largest conservation area covering 1978 square kilometers in south western Uganda.
 The park is positioned between the districts of Kasese, Bundibugyo, Bushenyi and Kanungu.
 It takes about 6 hours’ drive for visitors to access the park from Kampala on road through Mbarara (420km) or Fort Portal (410km).
-Whereas those from south western i.e Bwindi access this realm through Ishasha sector.
+Whereas those from south west of Uganda like Bwindi access this realm through Ishasha sector.

-The park’s main points of wildlife safari interest include the Kazinga Channel, a 40-meter stretch adjoining Lake Edward to Lake George.
+The park’s main points of wildlife safari interest include the Kazinga Channel, which is a 40-meter stretch connecting Lake Edward to Lake George.
 The Mweya peninsular is an amazing land stretch overlooking Lake Edward, Kazinga Channel and Katwe bay which are enjoyed while sightseeing or making nature walks.
-The Kasenyi plains and Ishasha sector manifest a true image of the African wildness with the later’s offering sightings of the tree-climbing lions in the southern end of the park.
-Kyambura Gorge and Maramagambo Forest also both offer nice views and home to several primates and other mammal species.
+The Kasenyi plains and Ishasha sector manifest a true image of the African wildness with the later offering sightings of the tree-climbing lions in the southern end of the park.
+Kyambura Gorge and Maramagambo Forest also both offer beautiful scenic views to tourists and home to several primates and other mammal species.
 For a memorable African safaris experience, visit Queen Elizabeth National Park for a variety of wildlife.